Fifth Third Bancorp Sells 25,719 Shares of Mondelez International, Inc. (NASDAQ:MDLZ)

-Fifth Third Bancorp lessened its holdings in shares of Mondelez International, Inc. (NASDAQ:MDLZ – Get Rating) by 4.0% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 621,302 shares of the company’s stock after selling 25,719 shares during the quarter.
-Fifth Third Bancorp’s holdings in Mondelez International were worth $41,410,000 at the end of the most recent quarter.
+Fifth Third Bancorp trimmed its holdings in shares of Mondelez International, Inc. (NASDAQ:MDLZ – Get Rating) by 4.0% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 621,302 shares of the company’s stock after selling 25,719 shares during the quarter.
+Fifth Third Bancorp’s holdings in Mondelez International were worth $41,410,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds also recently added to or reduced their stakes in the business.
-Vanguard Group Inc. raised its stake in Mondelez International by 2.8% during the 3rd quarter.
-Vanguard Group Inc. now owns 121,438,592 shares of the company’s stock valued at $6,658,478,000 after purchasing an additional 3,301,344 shares during the period.
-BlackRock Inc. increased its stake in Mondelez International by 0.5% in the 3rd quarter.
-BlackRock Inc. now owns 95,834,747 shares of the company’s stock worth $5,254,618,000 after acquiring an additional 438,398 shares during the last quarter.
-State Street Corp increased its stake in Mondelez International by 0.6% in the 3rd quarter.
-State Street Corp now owns 60,670,936 shares of the company’s stock worth $3,349,681,000 after acquiring an additional 363,764 shares during the last quarter.
-Price T Rowe Associates Inc. MD increased its stake in Mondelez International by 18.9% in the 3rd quarter.
-Price T Rowe Associates Inc. MD now owns 26,917,893 shares of the company’s stock worth $1,476,488,000 after acquiring an additional 4,272,750 shares during the last quarter.
-Finally, UBS Asset Management Americas Inc. increased its stake in Mondelez International by 2.9% in the 3rd quarter.
-UBS Asset Management Americas Inc. now owns 8,426,465 shares of the company’s stock worth $462,023,000 after acquiring an additional 235,341 shares during the last quarter.
-Institutional investors own 75.91% of the company’s stock.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+First Personal Financial Services increased its stake in shares of Mondelez International by 124.1% during the third quarter.
+First Personal Financial Services now owns 484 shares of the company’s stock valued at $27,000 after buying an additional 268 shares during the period.
+Armstrong Advisory Group Inc. purchased a new position in shares of Mondelez International during the fourth quarter valued at $35,000.
+PSI Advisors LLC increased its stake in shares of Mondelez International by 84.7% during the fourth quarter.
+PSI Advisors LLC now owns 554 shares of the company’s stock valued at $37,000 after buying an additional 254 shares during the period.
+Karp Capital Management Corp purchased a new position in shares of Mondelez International during the third quarter valued at $39,000.
+Finally, Western Pacific Wealth Management LP purchased a new position in Mondelez International in the third quarter valued at about $41,000.
+75.91% of the stock is currently owned by institutional investors.

-A number of research firms have issued reports on MDLZ.
-Morgan Stanley lifted their price objective on Mondelez International from $69.00 to $75.00 and gave the stock an “overweight” rating in a research note on Tuesday, December 20th.
-Credit Suisse Group lifted their price objective on Mondelez International from $70.00 to $76.00 and gave the stock an “outperform” rating in a research note on Wednesday, February 1st.
-Barclays boosted their target price on Mondelez International from $70.00 to $72.00 and gave the company an “overweight” rating in a research report on Thursday, February 2nd.
-Royal Bank of Canada downgraded Mondelez International from an “outperform” rating to a “sector perform” rating and set a $69.00 target price on the stock. in a research report on Tuesday, January 3rd.
-Finally, Mizuho boosted their target price on Mondelez International from $75.00 to $78.00 and gave the company a “buy” rating in a research report on Friday, January 6th.
-Five investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Mondelez International presently has a consensus rating of “Moderate Buy” and a consensus target price of $73.00.
+MDLZ has been the topic of several analyst reports.
+UBS Group lowered Mondelez International from a “buy” rating to a “neutral” rating and lifted their target price for the company from $70.00 to $71.00 in a research note on Thursday, December 8th.
+Cowen lifted their target price on Mondelez International from $72.00 to $75.00 and gave the company an “outperform” rating in a research note on Monday, February 6th.
+Wells Fargo & Company lifted their target price on Mondelez International from $75.00 to $77.00 and gave the company an “overweight” rating in a research note on Wednesday, February 1st.
+StockNews.com initiated coverage on Mondelez International in a research note on Thursday, March 16th.
+They issued a “hold” rating on the stock.
+Finally, Deutsche Bank Aktiengesellschaft cut their target price on Mondelez International from $76.00 to $73.00 and set a “buy” rating on the stock in a research note on Monday, March 20th.
+Five research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average price target of $73.00.

-Mondelez International (NASDAQ:MDLZ – Get Rating) last posted its quarterly earnings data on Tuesday, January 31st.
+Mondelez International (NASDAQ:MDLZ – Get Rating) last announced its quarterly earnings results on Tuesday, January 31st.
 The company reported $0.73 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.70 by $0.03.
 Mondelez International had a return on equity of 15.04% and a net margin of 8.63%.
-The company had revenue of $8.70 billion during the quarter, compared to analysts’ expectations of $8.30 billion.
-During the same quarter in the previous year, the business earned $0.71 EPS.
-Mondelez International’s revenue was up 13.5% compared to the same quarter last year.
-As a group, sell-side analysts anticipate that Mondelez International, Inc. will post 3.16 EPS for the current year.
+The company had revenue of $8.70 billion during the quarter, compared to the consensus estimate of $8.30 billion.
+During the same period in the previous year, the company posted $0.71 earnings per share.
+Mondelez International’s revenue for the quarter was up 13.5% on a year-over-year basis.
+Sell-side analysts anticipate that Mondelez International, Inc. will post 3.16 EPS for the current year.

 The firm also recently disclosed a quarterly dividend, which will be paid on Friday, April 14th.
-Investors of record on Friday, March 31st will be issued a dividend of $0.385 per share.
-This represents a $1.54 dividend on an annualized basis and a yield of 2.19%.
+Stockholders of record on Friday, March 31st will be given a $0.385 dividend.
+This represents a $1.54 dividend on an annualized basis and a dividend yield of 2.19%.
 The ex-dividend date is Thursday, March 30th.
-Mondelez International’s payout ratio is currently 78.57%.
+Mondelez International’s dividend payout ratio (DPR) is presently 78.57%.

 About Mondelez International